tanviranik/Insurance-Django-REST-API/README.md

 ## API Endpoints:

-have implemented Django Token based authentication here.
+Django Token based authentication has implemented here.
 The token to access the API is: d110c55abdfe0cdc88359b0d718288cb06513903
 Please take a note of this token which will be needed to request data from this API.